hyperledger-archives/grid-rfcs/0000-catalog.md

 ```
 Validation requirements:

-If a product with product_id already exists the transaction is invalid.
+- If a catalog_product with product_id and catalog_id already exists the transaction is invalid.
-The signer of the transaction must be an agent in the Pike state and must belong to an
+- The signer of the transaction must be an agent in the Pike state and must belong to an
 organization in Pike state, otherwise the transaction is invalid.
-The agent must have the permission can_create_product for the organization, otherwise the
+- The agent must have the permission can_create_product for the organization, otherwise the
 transaction is invalid.
-If the product_namespace is GS1, the organization must contain a GS1 Company Prefix in its
+- If the product_namespace is GS1, the organization must contain a GS1 Company Prefix in its
 metadata (gs1_company_prefixes), and the prefix must match the company prefix in the
 product_id, which is a GTIN if GS1, otherwise the transaction is invalid.
-The properties must be valid for the product_namespace.
-For example, if the product is GS1
-product, its properties must only contain properties that are included in the GS1 Schema.
+- The properties must be valid for the catalog_product schema.
+Meaning its properties must only contain properties that are included in the catalog_product Schema.
-If it includes a property not in the GS1 Schema the transaction is invalid.
-The base GS1 schema will be defined in a future RFC.

 If all requirements are met, the transaction will be accepted, the batch will be written to
 a block, and the product will be created in state.

-The inputs for ProductCreateAction must include:
+The inputs for CatalogProductCreateAction must include:

-Address of the Agent submitting the transaction
+- Address of the Agent submitting the transaction
-Address of the Organization the Product is being created for
+- Address of the Organization the Product is being created for
-Address of the Catalog the Product is related too
+- Address of the Catalog the catalog_product is related too
-Address of the Product Namespace Schema the product’s properties must match
+- Address of the catalog_product namespace schema and the catalog_product’s properties must match
-Address of the Product to be created

 The outputs for ProductCreateAction must include:

-Address of the Catalog_Product created
+- Address of the Catalog_Product created

-ProductUpdateAction
+### CatalogProductUpdateAction
-ProductUpdateAction updates an existing product in state.
+CatalogProductUpdateAction updates an existing product in state.
 The transaction should be submitted
 by an agent, identified by its signing key, acting on behalf of an organization that
 corresponds to the owner in the product being updated.
 (Organizations and agents are defined
 by the Pike smart contract.)
 ```
-    enum Product_Namespace {
+message CatalogProductUpdatection {
-        UNSET_NAMESPACE = 0;
-        GS1 = 1;
-    }
-    // product_namespace and product_id are used in deriving the state address Product_Namespace product_namespace = 1;
+    // catalog_id and product_id are used in deriving the state address string catalog_id = 1;
     string product_id = 2;
     // this will replace all properties currently defined repeated PropertyValues properties = 4;